Add Servers to Runtime Manager

 Mule Agent configured successfully Connecting to Access Management to extract client_id and client_secret Credentials extracted correctly, updating wrapper conf file

-After the script completes successfully, your server is listed on the Servers tab of Runtime Manager with a status of Created.
+After the script completes successfully, the name of your server appears on the Servers tab of Runtime Manager with a status of

 If the server was running when you ran the